Software Engineer

 Key Responsibilities:

-Design, develop, and maintain telephony and communication software solutions.
+Design, develop, and maintain radio software solutions.

 Collaborate with cross-functional Agile teams to deliver high-performance, scalable, and resilient systems.